 Best ATV Battery FAQ

-Q: How to test ATV batteries?
+How to test ATV batteries?

-A: The proper way to test batteries is to hook them up to a battery charger to see if they hold the charge or have some other issues.
+The proper way to test batteries is to hook them up to a battery charger to see if they hold the charge or have some other issues.
 Modern battery chargers and maintainers offer almost a full diagnostic on the battery.

-Q: What do ATV battery numbers mean?
+What do the numbers on a battery mean?

-A: On batteries can be found 3 numbers and letters.
+On batteries can be found 3 numbers and letters.
 The first one is V, the symbol for voltage, in the case of ATV batteries, the number is 12V, which means the battery outputs 12 volts.